 More than 150 mutations in the SDHB gene have been identified in people with hereditary paraganglioma-pheochromocytoma type 4.
 People with this condition have paragangliomas, pheochromocytomas, or both.
 Paragangliomas and pheochromocytomas (a type of paraganglioma) are noncancerous tumors associated with the nervous system.
 An inherited SDHB gene mutation predisposes an individual to the condition, and a somatic mutation that deletes the normal copy of the gene is needed to cause hereditary paraganglioma-pheochromocytoma type 4.

 The SDHB gene is involved in several cancers.
-Mutations in the SDHB gene have been found in a small number of people with gastrointestinal stromal tumors (GISTs), which are a type of tumor that occurs in the gastrointestinal tract, or renal cell carcinoma, which is a type of kidney cancer.
-SDHB gene mutations have been identified in people a condition called Carney-Stratakis syndrome in which affected individuals have both paraganglioma and GIST or in people with both renal cell cancer and paraganglioma.
+Mutations in the SDHB gene have been found in a small number of people with renal cell carcinoma, which is a type of kidney cancer.
+SDHB gene mutations have also been identified in people with both renal cell cancer and paraganglioma (described above).
 An inherited SDHB gene mutation predisposes an individual to cancer formation.
-An additional mutation that deletes the normal copy of the gene is needed to cause these forms of GIST, renal cell cancer, and paraganglioma.
-This second mutation, called a somatic mutation, is acquired during a person's lifetime and is present only in tumor cells.
+An additional, somatic mutation that deletes the normal copy of the gene is needed to cause renal cell cancer and other tumor types.

 Mutations of the SDHB gene lead to a reduction in the amount of SDHB protein in the cell and loss of SDH enzyme activity.
-Furthermore, even without a SDHB gene mutation, a subset of gastrointestinal stromal tumors have reduced SDHB protein and loss of SDH enzyme activity.
 Lack of SDH enzyme activity results in abnormal hypoxia signaling and formation of tumors.

 Other Names for This Gene